How will RB Leipzig cope with absence of Naby Keïta during his three game suspension?

 Keïta‘s brilliant season so far and what his absence means

-In addition to anchoring the midfield, scoring a goal and notching an assist, Naby Keïta does so much more: he leads his team with two key passes per match and is top 10 in the league in several categories.
-Oh, did we mention that he’s outright crushing the league when it comes to ground challenges and dribbling?
+In addition to anchoring the midfield and making scoring contributions, Naby Keïta leads his team with two key passes per match and is top 10 in the league in several categories.
+Two of which are ground challenges and dribbling; in these categories, Keita leads all other Bundesliga players by significant margins.

 Keïta’s suspension raises the question: how have RB Leipzig fared without the Guinean midfielder in the past?
 Keïta featured in all but three of Leipzig’s Bundesliga fixtures last season, with Leipzig failing to win all three matches.
 In the three matches without Keïta (Hoffenheim away, Mönchengladbach home, Bremen away), Leipzig drew twice and lost once, meaning they earned only two points from a possible nine.
 For perspective, Leipzig won all three of the reverse fixtures of these matchups, with Keïta featuring in all three.
 This seven point contrast sheds light on Leipzig’s reliance on their Liverpool-bound star; RB Leipzig, for the time being, will have to adjust to life without Naby Keïta a bit earlier than they would have preferred.
 Luckily, with the additions of Konrad Laimer and Kevin Kampl, there is a new depth to the RB midfield that might be able to replace some of Keita’s brilliant production.
 While it’s foolish to think that Laimer, who has shown flashes of defensive skill and pressing resistance (both big parts of Keita’s game) against BMG and Kampl, whose passing and dribbling looked sharp against HSV, can make up for Keita’s absence, RBL are at least much better equipped to do so than last season.